Treasurer Updates and Church Finance Webinars

 Since the window for applying is often quite short, we recommend you put yourself on the notification list as offered on the government webpage.

-I am hearing from across the country that CRA auditors are getting more concerned with cash payments being given to individuals even for modest sums.
+It seems that CRA auditors are getting more concerned with cash payments being given to individuals even for modest sums.
 Technically a charity shouldn't give money to a non-charity (without demonstrating direction and control of what happens to the money).
 Modest payments from benevolent funds have not been an issue until now.
 It is always a good idea to purchase vouchers, or pay actual bills, when administering a benevolent fund.